JAG-010/aws-crc/README.md

 6. ~~Make sure CF is redirecting only to HTTPS~~
 7. CloudFront cache refresh after CICD pipeline
 8. ~~TF apply not working in main branch pull-request~~
+9. Update *Line 65 on api.tf* #  replace with hostname

 ## Resource